Let's talk about Kent Libraries

 • Always there for me

-by lady hydrangea, over 2 years ago
+by lady hydrangea, about 3 years ago

 I first started using the library in the 1960's, and as a child I volunteered to work for an hour a week in the children's section.